TheBiomics/GMXvg/README.md

 ## Example Commands

+The utility finds *.xvg files in a directory or sub-directory.
+It need not to specify a file.
+This utility is made for bulk conversion of XVG files and extract the results in a separate directory.
 ### Simple execution where it will find all the xvgs in subdirectories
 This will discover XVG files and plot XVG in JPEG Format
 * `gmxvg`
+* `gmxvg -b <path-to-dir-containing-xvg-files>`

 ### Generate multiple qualitie(s) of graphics
 * `gmxvg --dpi 96 300 600 --path_copy <path-to-aggregate-results-outside>`